 If the surviving spouse is still living in the marital home and has spent at least three years with the deceased person as part of an unmarried couple, they will be exempt from inheritance tax1 on any assets worth up to £325,000 ($412,500) when it is inherited.

 This applies even if one had not been working while bringing up children, for example.

-    If your residential property outright (not through marriage), inheritance tax may apply – unless your home was transferred between spouses through gift during a relationship where both were alive on January 27 1997, and this transfer took place after April 19 1986.
+If your residential property is outright (not through marriage), inheritance tax may apply – unless your home was transferred between spouses through gift during a relationship where both were alive on January 27, 1997, and this transfer took place after April 19, 1986.